 - Physically link the FortiWeb appliances that will be members of the HA group.

 FortiWebs in an HA group use the FortiGuard Distribution Server (FDS) to validate licenses and contracts.
-The primary appliance maintains a connection with the FDS, and each secondary appliance verifies its license status via the primary appliance's connection.
-The primary appliance will also use the connection with the FDS to forward contract information to each secondary appliance.
+The master appliance maintains a connection with the FDS, and each slave appliance verifies its license status via the master appliance's connection.
+The master appliance will also use the connection with the FDS to forward contract information to each slave appliance.

 |If you license only the primary appliance in an HA group, after a failover, the secondary appliance will not be able to use the FortiGuard service.
 This could cause traffic to be scanned with out-of-date definitions, potentially allowing newer attacks.|